How TinyML can transform IoT applications across industries

 After all, the concept of IoT is to provide user engagement at speed.

 The latest technological advancements in the field of Artificial Intelligence present TinyML as the bridge between edge computing and smart devices, promising to make it even faster.
 As the time taken to do stuff decreases, the energy, time, and other resources would automatically decrease.

 And there is more to it than meets the eye.
 TinyML can help reduce financial, environmental and security burdens associated with ML.

 Let us explore in detail.

 More energy efficient

-Development in machine learning has been associated with more complex networks, larger neural networks and faster processing speeds, all of which are responsible for increasing the carbon footprint of AI technologies.
-Of late, the focus among a group of scientists and researchers has moved to decreasing the carbon footprint of machine learning without compromising on accuracy or reliability.
+Development in machine learning has been associated with more complex networks, larger neural networks, and faster processing speeds, all of which are responsible for increasing the carbon footprint of AI technologies.
+Of late, the focus among a group of scientists and researchers has moved to decrease the carbon footprint of machine learning without compromising on accuracy or reliability.
 This can be done by modifying the whole stack of machine learning algorithms – from hardware to software.

-If not years, at least months of research goes into the hardware changes, which is time consuming.
+If not years, at least months of research goes into the hardware changes, which is time-consuming.

 But designing innovative software is quicker.

 And this is where TinyML steps in – shrinking ML algorithms to decrease the carbon footprint.